 i US-based bank M&A

 In this regard, one metric of the efficiency of a bank's operations is its pre-tax, pre-provision income divided by its risk-weighted assets (basically, the bank's assets, risk-weighted depending on perceived credit and market risk) (efficiency metric).
-Using this approach, the optimal size for a banking institution in 2016 (the end of the Obama administration) was between US$$5 billion and US$$10 billion of assets.5 In other words, in contrast to the pre-crisis trend favouring growth to achieve economies of scale, the increased burdens imposed on larger banks after the crisis resulted in banking institutions becoming less efficient with capital on average as they grew beyond US$$10 billion of assets.
-This regulatory dynamic clearly chilled the incentives for these regional institutions to pursue transactions.
+Using this approach, the optimal size for a banking institution in 2016 (the end of the Obama administration) was between US$5 billion and US$10 billion of assets.5 In other words, in contrast to the pre-crisis trend favouring growth to achieve economies of scale, the increased burdens imposed on larger banks after the crisis resulted in banking institutions becoming less efficient with capital on average as they grew beyond US$10 billion of assets.
+This regulatory dynamic chilled the incentives for these regional institutions to pursue transactions.

-As a result of these developments, in 2018 the more traditional relationship between increased size and efficiency returned, with banks above US$50 billion of assets (rather than US$5 to US$10 billion of assets) having the highest efficiency metric.
-The banking industry has showed evidence of responding.6 For example, in March 2019, Fifth Third Bancorp acquired US$20 billion asset MB Financial to create a US$170 billion asset bank.
-Also in 2019, SunTrust Banks (US$215 billion of assets) and BB&T Corporation (US$225 billion of assets) announced they were entering into a merger of equals that resulted in Truist.
-These deals are driven by many of the same factors as have historically applied, as well as a desire to invest funds in fintech.
-These banks need to compete with global banks such as JPMorgan, which has announced it will spend US$11 billion on fintech in 2019, several times the entire annual profit of many regional banks.
+However, the regional banks have continued to strengthen since 2016, and regulators under the Trump presidency finalised regulations to reduce the burden of the EPS for banks between US$100 and US$250 billion of assets (and to eliminate the EPS burdens for banks US$50 billion to US$100 billion of assets) (US tailoring rules).
+As a result of these developments, the more traditional relationship between increased size and efficiency has returned, with banks above US$50 billion of assets (rather than US$5 to US$10 billion of assets) having the highest efficiency metric.
+Recent bank M&A supports this return to economies of scale.
+For example, in October 2020, US$55 billion asset CIT Group and US$55 billion asset First Citizens BancShares announced they would combine in a merger of equals.
+In July 2021, US$186 billion Citizens Financial Group announced a deal to acquire US$27 billion asset Investors Bancorp.
+These deals are driven by many of the same factors as have historically applied, as well as a desire to invest funds in technology.
+These banks need to compete with global banks such as JPMorgan, which spends approximately US$11 billion on technology annually, an order of magnitude several times larger than the entire annual profit of many regional banks.6

-Moreover, the burden on the largest Wall Street firms, known in regulatory parlance as global systemically important banks, and the post-Dodd-Frank focus on ensuring financial stability as a factor in applications involving large deals, could prevent a return to the large national deals of the 1980s between two US firms, like the merger of NationsBank and Bank of America that resulted in the national retail giant of today.
-As JPMorgan's heavy investment in fintech indicates, these large institutions appear to be focusing more on using mobile and other technology to enhance market share, rather than relying on traditional bank M&A. Given that JPM has grown deposits at twice the industry average since 2014 – US$215 billion in absolute terms (or equivalent to the seventh-largest US commercial bank) – this approach seems to have provided a nice complement to its branch network.7
+Moreover, the burden on the largest Wall Street firms, known in regulatory parlance as global systemically important banks, and the post-Dodd-Frank focus on ensuring financial stability as a factor in applications involving large deals could prevent a return to the large national deals of the 1980s between two US firms, like the merger of NationsBank and Bank of America that resulted in the national retail giant of today.
+As JPMorgan's heavy investment in fintech indicates, these large institutions appear to be focusing more on using mobile and other technology to enhance market share, rather than relying on traditional bank M&A. Given that JPMorgan has grown deposits at twice the industry average since 2014 – US$215 billion in absolute terms (or equivalent to the seventh-largest US commercial bank) – this approach seems to have provided a nice complement to its branch network.7

 ii Foreign bank M&A